mcsandeep/tyk-docs/tyk-docs/content/product-stack/tyk-operator/getting-started/example-tyk-oas-api.md

       namespace: default
       keyName: test_oas.json
 ```

+Here, a `ConfigMap` is created that contains the Tyk OAS API Definition with the `data` field with key `test_oas.json`.
+This is linked to from a `TykOasApiDefinition` resource via `spec.tykOAS.configmapRef` and add syntax highlighting to the yaml example highlighting the relevant lines.

 To apply it, simply save the manifest into a file (e.g., `tyk-oas-api.yaml`) and use `kubectl apply -f tyk-oas-api.yaml` to create the required resources in your Kubernetes cluster.
 This command will create the necessary ConfigMap and TykOasApiDefinition resources in the `default` namespace.